Ingest

 How do I monitor import progress?

-The Import tab updates in real time via server-sent events as the server processes the file, showing percentage complete, grains written, grains skipped, and elapsed time.
+The Knowledge Sources page updates in real time via server-sent events as the server processes the file, showing percentage complete, grains written, grains skipped, and elapsed time.

-The progress indicator cycles through pipeline stages: accepted (queued), parsing (extracting text), analyzing (classifying chunks), and writing (persisting grains).
-If the SSE connection drops, the Console falls back to polling GET /api/memories/{memory_id}/imports/{job_id} for status updates.
+The page reports the percentage complete and the number of grains imported as the server parses, analyzes, and writes grains.
 The server processes files independently of the Console session — if you navigate away and return, the Console checks for any active imports on load and resumes showing their progress.

 Related